githubteacher/developers-may-2016/swastika-mtv.md

 ## Mountain View, CA

 ### Places to eat
-Sushi Tomi is a great place for Sushi lovers.
+- Sushi Tomi is a great place for Sushi lovers.
+- Cascal is a greate place too

 ### Fun things to do
-A visit to the Computer History Museum
+- A visit to the Computer History Museum
+- Enjoy a movie in Century 16 with there cozy recliner seating